flowchartsman/errpipe/README.md

 ## Features
 - Counts errors/warnings/info messages
 - Live chart showing activity so you know when things are moving...
-- And an idle timer so you know when they're not
+  - and an idle timer so you know when they're not
-- Live idle timer so you know when thingk
 - Displays only errors by default.
 Info and warning level messages can be enabled with `-i` and `-w`, respectively
 - Attempts to stop other processes by catching sigint and retransmitting it to the group (unix only, needs more testing)
 - Prints a summary when complete